Energy Consumption Regression Analysis.

 Data Collection & Preparation.

-Gathered data from various internal company sources; company website transactions tracking system, customer databases, and company used third-party platforms (Google Analytics and social media).
-Cleaned the data by removing duplicates or errors, standardized formats and organized the date into a structured formats that is suitable for analysis.
+Gathered data from a company website transaction system and obtained company used benchmarks of targets for marketing & revenue.
+Cleaned the data by removing duplicates and errors.
+Standardized and organized data into a structured formats that is suitable for analysis.

 Descriptive Analysis